kriswrites/highorderpuritism/README.md

 ___

-This project is centered around my book *Higher Order Puritism*, which builds upon the foundational concepts of Puritism and delves into a more refined and philosophical approach.
-The work aims to guide individuals toward achieving higher levels of clarity and purpose in their actions and thoughts, aligning with my overall goals for [Classical Education]() and personal growth.
+This project is centered around my book *Higher Order Puritism*.

 ___